h5p/h5p-cli/readme.md

 Running `h5p setup <library>` command may return the `library_not_found` error.
 This means that the local library registry is missing this library.
 We have to find its repository url and register it.
 As an example, run `h5p register https://github.com/otacke/h5p-game-map` to register the `h5p-game-map` library in the local registry.
-Run `h5p missing h5p-game-map` to find the unregistered dependencies for `h5p-game-map`.
+Run `h5p missing h5p-game-map` to list the unregistered dependencies for `h5p-game-map`.
 Then find their repository urls and register them.
 ```
 h5p register https://github.com/otacke/h5p-editor-game-map
 h5p register https://github.com/otacke/h5p-combination-lock
 h5p register https://github.com/otacke/h5p-tabs
 h5p register https://github.com/otacke/h5p-transcript
 ```
-Run `h5p missing h5p-game-map` again to find any unregistered dependencies for the newly registered ones.
+Run `h5p missing h5p-game-map` again to list any unregistered dependencies for the newly registered ones.
 And register them.
 ```
 h5p register https://github.com/otacke/h5p-editor-tabs
 h5p register https://github.com/otacke/h5p-transcript-library
 ```
-Run `h5p missing h5p-game-map` again to make sure the are no other unregistered dependencies.
+Run `h5p missing h5p-game-map` again to make sure there are no other unregistered dependencies.
 Finally, run `h5p setup h5p-game-map` to install the library and its dependencies.

 ### Detailed CLI commands & instructions